MicrosoftDocs/mixed-reality/mixed-reality-docs/mr-learning-pc-holographic-remoting-02.md

 Click the Local Machine button to start building and deploying the application on to your PC.
 The application will be installed in your PC by default.

-## How to test the Holographic Remoting remote application
+## Testing Holographic Remoting remote application

 To connect your Holographic Remoting PC application to your HoloLens 2, follow the below process: